 The burning of fossil fuels, driven by human energy needs over the past two centuries, has increased the amount of greenhouse gases in the Earth's atmosphere.
 Those gases, primarily CO2, produced by combustion engines and power and heat generation processes, directly impact the earth's climate and many of its natural systems.
 Any fossil fuel that is burned for heat or to generate power produces emissions that contain both particulate matter and greenhouses gases.
 Gasoline used to power vehicles and the fuel oil or wood heating homes in the Region all produce emissions.
 The emissions produced by combustion include particulates, carbon dioxide, nitrogen and sulfur oxides, nitrous oxide and methane.
-Carbon dioxide, nitrogen and sulfur oxides to global warming, while nitrogen and sulfur oxides lead to acid rain and acidification of water bodies.
+Carbon dioxide, nitrous oxide and methane are greenhouse gases that contribute to global warming, while nitrogen and sulfur oxides lead to acid rain and acidification of water bodies.